 It's important to have a strategy for your withdrawals so that you can help your savings last through retirement.
 As you enter retirement, you may start withdrawing from your savings in order to provide a stream of income.
 Also, if you have a Traditional IRA or other tax-deferred retirement account, there are mandatory withdrawals known as minimum required distributions (MRDs), once you reach 70½.
 Learn more about MRDs.

 With all these withdrawals, it's important to be strategic so that your savings can last.
 You may want to consider reinvesting a portion of your distributions.
 Also, your withdrawal strategy should factor in tax considerations so that you can make informed decisions about which accounts to withdraw from first.
 Be sure to:

 - Understand withdrawal tax considerations.

 - Prepare for required withdrawals from your accounts.

 - Consider consolidating your savings to help manage withdrawals.

 Learn about creating a plan to support your lifestyle in retirement.

-See how we can help you keep tabs on your portfolio and make sure it continues to stay aligned with your goals throughout your retirement.
+Keep tabs on your portfolio and make sure it continues to stay aligned with your retirement goals.